0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Why Choose a Guided Tour?

-The Penguin Parade timing changes with the seasons, the island's highlights are spread across different locations, and it's a long day trip.
-A guided tour takes all the planning off your hands.
+The Penguin Parade timing changes with the seasons, the island's highlights are spread across multiple Phillip Island Nature Parks sites, and it's a long day trip — including the post-sunset return drive in the dark.
+A guided tour takes all the planning, ticketing and driving stress off your hands.

 No Driving Stress

-Relax while we cover the 280 km round trip.
-Return in the dark after the parade is handled safely for you.
+Relax while we cover the 280 km round trip — including the late-night drive back to Melbourne after sunset.

 Expert Wildlife Guides

-Passionate naturalist guides share penguin behaviour, seal ecology and island history throughout the day.
+Passionate naturalist guides share penguin behaviour, seal ecology, Bunurong cultural history and island stories throughout the day.

 Seasonal Scheduling

-We perfectly time the itinerary to the sunset, so you're always in the right place at exactly the right moment.
+We perfectly time the itinerary to the sunset, so you're always at the right Penguin Parade grandstand seat at exactly the right moment.

 Frequently Asked Questions

 The Penguin Parade takes place at sunset, which varies seasonally.
-In summer (December–February) penguins emerge around 8:30–9:00 PM, while in winter (June–August) it can be as early as 5:30 PM.
-Our tour schedule adapts accordingly.
+In summer (December–February) penguins emerge around 8:30–9:00 PM; in winter (June–August) it can be as early as 5:30 PM.
+Spring and autumn fall in between.
+Our tour schedule adapts seasonally so you arrive at the optimal time, with grandstand seats secured before the penguins start emerging.

 Approximately 10–12 hours depending on the season, including return travel from Melbourne and time at each attraction.
-Winter tours are shorter due to the earlier sunset.
+Winter tours are shorter due to earlier sunset (return to Melbourne ~9:30 PM).
+Summer tours run later into the evening (return to Melbourne can be close to midnight).

-Warm layers are essential — it gets cold and windy on the coast at sunset, even in summer.
-Bring a jacket, comfortable walking shoes, and a camera (no flash).
+Warm layers are essential — the Phillip Island coast gets cold and windy at sunset year-round, even in summer.
+Bring a windproof jacket, comfortable walking shoes, and a camera (no flash).
 Binoculars are useful for Seal Rocks.
+The Penguin Parade grandstands are exposed to the elements, so dress warmly.
+A small daypack with water and snacks is also helpful.

 Phillip Island Wildlife